Skip to Main Content

 SoTL Review

 SoTL review is specifically for Scholarship of Teaching and Learning.
-The review is similar to expedited, but with modifications in light of the work being conducted within the classroom (or laboratory/studio) setting.
+SoTL research typically qualifies for limited review.
+Please see the dedicated SoTL review form which modifies the limited review application in light of the work being conducted within the classroom (or laboratory/studio) setting.

 Full IRB Review